Caellwyn/hypothesis_testing_seattle-chicago-ds/README.md

 For our donut example, we have to find the zscore associated with an $\alpha$ of .05

+To do so, we can use stats.norm.ppf(), or a z-table.

 ```python
 from scipy import stats